-Applicants are strongly encouraged to include, as part of the project description, a discussion of any social and public policy issues that relate to the type, use, and acquisition of data associated with the large-scale data repository envisioned for their project.
-Topics bearing on these issues could include the ethical uses of these data, the protection of human-subject privacy and dataconfidentiality, and how the broader social impacts of the enabled research can enhance the well-being of society and its members.
-Whenever feasible, the willing participation of human subjects should be secured by means of explicit opt-in procedures.
-The protection of human subjects is of paramount importance for many proposals to BCC-EHR; if the proposed project will involve the use of human data or data related to human activities, PIs should consult with their local institutional review board to obtain either IRB approval or exemption documents have been submitted to NSF.
+Applicants are strongly encouraged to include, as part of the project description, a discussion of any social and public policy issues that relate to the type, use, and acquisition of data associated with the large-scale database envisioned.
+Topics bearing on these issues could include the ethical uses of these data, the protection of human-subject privacy and data confidentiality, and how the broader social impacts of the enabled research can enhance the well-being of society and its members.
+Applicants should make clear the relationship between any new large-scale databases and existing large-scale databases in related areas.

+The protection of human subjects is of paramount importance; if the proposed project will involve the use of human data or data related to human activities, PIs should consult with their local institutional review board to obtain either IRB approval or official letters of exemption.
+Proposals will not be recommended for awards until and unless appropriate IRB approval or exemption documents have been submitted to NSF.